-- Small items such as office equipment, valves, and glassware for laboratory experiments - Large items of potentially much greater value such as electrical turbines, diesel-powered pumps, and fire engines

-• Hundreds of thousands of tons of metal
+- Small items such as office equipment, valves, and glassware for laboratory experiments - Large items of potentially much greater value such as electrical turbines, diesel-powered pumps, and fire engines - Hundreds of thousands of tons of metal

-SRSCRO is the interface organization that takes in items that the Site no longer needs through the Asset Transition Program and Asset Removal Projects.
+The SRSCRO is the interface organization that takes in items that the Site no longer needs through the Asset Transition Program and Asset Removal Projects.
 The SRSCRO sells these items and uses the proceeds for the economic good of numerous businesses throughout the large region surrounding SRS.
-In FY 2020, SRS dispositioned to SRSCRO more than \$7.6 million in usable assets for reuse and recovery.
-Based on SRSCRO's 2020 annual report, the program and projects this partnership assisted generated approximately \$278,243 during the SRSCRO's fiscal year (July 1, 2019-June 30, 2020).
+In FY 2021, SRS dispositioned to the SRSCRO more than \$14.6 million in usable assets for reuse and recovery.
+Based on the SRSCRO's 2021 annual report, this partnership's program and projects generated approximately \$472,154 during the organization's fiscal year (July 1, 2020-June 30, 2021).